 4. Cover your legal and financial requirements

 Register for taxes: Apply for an employer identification number at the IRS website.
-Check your state and federal tax requirements to make sure you register before you open your doors.
+Make sure you’ve met your state and federal tax requirements before you open your doors.